osu-crypto/libOTe/AUDIT.md

 - The Silent triple/OLE audit test passes in Release AVX2 and scalar builds.
 - The Ring-LPN conversion test passes in Release AVX2 and scalar builds.

+## AUD-167: Transpose kernels violated aliasing and alignment rules

+Status: fixed

+Affected code:

+- `sse_transposeSubSquare()`.
+- `sse_transposeSubSquarex()`.
+- `sse_transpose(MatrixView<const u8>, MatrixView<u8>)`.

+Concern:

+The SSE transpose kernels wrote 16-bit outputs through `u16` views of `block` or byte storage.
+Those lvalues are not permitted aliases for the underlying objects.
+The generic byte-view overload could additionally form an unaligned `u16*` when the caller supplied an odd output stride.

+Impact:

+A compiler exploiting the aliasing violation, or a target requiring aligned 16-bit accesses, could corrupt a transpose.
+These kernels feed OT-extension matrix generation, so an incorrect result could corrupt derived OTs.

+Resolution:

+The kernels now keep their output cursors byte-addressed and store each 16-bit mask with a constant-size `memcpy`.
+The fixed-width vector operations, unrolled stores, batching, and memory traversal are unchanged.
+The existing transpose benchmark is now exposed as `-bench -transpose` for regression testing.

+Verification:

+- `Tools_Transpose_Test` and `Tools_Transpose_View_Test` pass in Release AVX2
+  and scalar builds.
+The view test includes odd strides and compares the SSE path with the AVX implementation when available.
+- Across five sequential Release runs of 1,048,576 trials, the `sse_transpose128` median changed from 1,070 ms to 1,022 ms (-4.5%), while the `sse_transpose128x1024` median remained 6,509 ms.